PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 | Read Commited 	| 😎 	| 😱 	| 😱 	| 👍👍👍   	|
 | Read uncommited 	| 😱 	| 😱 	| 😱 	| 👍👍👍👍    	|

+I encourage you to click on all the links within the table to **see everything that could go wront in a weak database!**

 ### Isolation in Real Databases

 Now that we saw some theory, let's have a look on a particular well-known database: PostgreSQL.
-What can kind of isolation PostgreSQL is offering?
+What kind of isolation PostgreSQL is offering?

 > PostgreSQL provides a rich set of tools for developers to manage concurrent access to data.
 Internally, data consistency is maintained by using a multiversion model (**Multiversion Concurrency Control, MVCC**).